 For a steamy getaway in Peru, think Pacific beaches, hip cities, Amazonian jungle and Andean mountains – all oiled by the odd pisco sour cocktail.
-And whether your idea of a romantic holiday is blissed-out luxury, far-flung solitude or an all-out adventure, Peru has an abundance of retreats to match.
-From wild jungle hideouts to Spanish colonial palaces via beachside bolt holes, there’s a romantic hotel for you here – and they’re all bookable on Culture Trip.
+And whether your idea of a romantic holiday is blissed-out luxury, far-flung solitude or an all-out adventure, you’ll find an abundance of retreats to match.
+From wild jungle hideouts to Spanish colonial palaces and beachside boltholes, there’s a romantic hotel in Peru for you – and they’re all bookable on Culture Trip.

 The go-to resort for rockstars, movie legends and politicians since it opened in 1927, this is one of the most prestigious hotels in Peru.
 Country Club Lima is all about sophisticated, colonial-era decadence: think a Hollywood-style red-carpeted entrance, a high-ceilinged lobby with hundreds of 16th-century paintings, and enormous flower arrangements dotted throughout.
 Both standard and presidential suites come with luxurious decor, including crushed-velvet chaises longues, and grand marble bathrooms with double sinks, soaking bathtubs and rainfall showers.